olee2002/weather-app/README.md

 Go to https://home.openweathermap.org/ and login/register and get a free version of apikey at https://home.openweathermap.org/api_keys.
 Pass the key below as a string.

-Also, in order for users to input the city name accurately, google autocomplete has been incorporated.
+Also, in order for users to input the city name field, google autocomplete has been added.
-And in order for the API_KEY to work, Google Places API as well as Google Maps Javascript API have to be activated.
+For the API_KEY to work, Google Places API and Google Maps Javascript API both have been activated.

 ```
 REACT_APP_WEATHER_API_KEY={YOUR API KEY}